F0lak/dm_open_ref/ref/world/proc/Profile.md

 "over": how far over a tick the total usage runs "calls": how many times the proc was called during profile
 ```
+The numbers given in the profile are in deciseconds.

 Interacts with the built-in server profiler without requiring
 the host to do so via Dream Daemon, or an authorized player via Dream